-Disclaimer: All requests for new Library resources will be reviewed and prioritized according to the UTEP Library’s Collection Development Policies and within the scope of the Library's budget according to funds available for each subject discipline.
+Disclaimer: All requests for new Library resources will be reviewed and prioritized according to the UTEP Library’s Collection Development Policies.
+New acquisitions are determined by the amount of funds allotted for each subject discipline within the scope of the Library's budget.

 Lead-time for the ordering and processing of new Library resources: